Squeeze Me (novel): Part Two: Muscle of Love

-Angie used to be employed by the state as a wildlife officer, until she saw a poacher killing a fawn and not only arrested him, but deliberately fed his hand to an alligator, for which offense she lost her job and served fourteen months at Gadsden Correctional Facility.
+Angie was formerly employed by the state as a wildlife officer until she saw a poacher killing a fawn and fed his hand to an alligator, for which she served fourteen months at Gadsden Correctional Facility.
 She is surprised to be contacted by retired Florida Highway Patrol trooper Jim Tile, through whom she learns the name of the anonymous benefactor who paid for her defense lawyer: former state governor Clinton "Skink" Tyree, now living as a wild hermit and eco-terrorist in the Crocodile Lake National Wildlife Refuge.
 Tile says she needs to see for herself what Skink's latest "project" is.
 When she visits Skink's camp, she finds he is the python "unleasher."
 She warns Ryscamp and Crosby, but when she returns to Skink's camp the next day, both he and the pythons are gone.

-In the spring, Ryskamp hires Angie to patrol the grounds of Casa Bellicosa during the annual "Commander's Ball", a pro-POTUS fundraiser lovingly organized by the Potussies.
-Due to a malfunctioning tanning bed, the President suffers disfiguring burns to his face, but refuses either to go to the hospital or skip the event, choosing to appear on stage covering his face with an African tribal mask.
-He delivers yet another impassioned "No More Diegos!" speech to the audience.
-Beltrán, seeing the speech on television, attempts suicide with an overdose of sleeping pills given to him by the prison doctor after one of the attempts on his life.

-The Ball is disrupted when Skink's largest python (measuring just under 24 feet/7.32 meters) appears on the grounds, interrupting a drunken tryst between Fay Alex Riptoad and the intoxicated brother of one of the other Potussies.
-The President, annoyed at the diversion of the crowd's attention, storms outside to see what is going on, and is genuinely dumbstruck at the sight of the python, before his Secret Service bodyguards hustle him back inside.
-Angie is forced to dispatch the python (again by decapitation, since there are too many guests present for her to risk using a firearm).
-The resulting gore does not faze her, but ruins the expensive Versace dress that Ryskamp insisted she wear to fit in with the Ball's attendees.
+Ryskamp hires Angie to patrol the grounds of Casa Bellicosa during the annual "Commander's Ball," a pro-POTUS fundraiser lovingly organized by the Potussies.
+Due to a malfunctioning tanning bed, the President suffers disfiguring burns to his face but refuses either to go to the hospital or skip the event, choosing to appear on stage covering his face with an African tribal mask.
+The Ball is disrupted when Skink's largest python appears on the grounds, interrupting a drunken tryst between Fay and the intoxicated brother of one of the other Potussies.
+The President, annoyed at the diversion of the crowd's attention, storms outside and is genuinely dumbstruck at the sight of the python, before the Secret Service hustles him back inside.
+Angie is forced to decapitate the python.